Ritalin: ADHD Medication Uses, Dosage, and Side Effects

 Rare: Blurred vision or any change in vision; uncontrolled vocal outbursts and tics (uncontrolled and repeated body movements)

-With long-term use or at high doses: Mood or mental changes; losing weight
+With long-term use or at high doses: Mood or mental changes; loss of appetite and unwanted reduction in body mass

 Symptoms of overdose: Agitation; confusion (severe); convulsions (seizures); dryness of mouth or mucous membranes; false sense of well-being; fast, pounding, or irregular heartbeat; fever; headache (severe); increased blood pressure; increased sweating; large pupils; muscle twitching; overactive relexes; seeing, hearing, or feeling things that are not there; trembling or tremors; vomiting